 - About JCE

-Some of the JCE Online content remains as part of ChemEd Xchange; some is being migrated to other web sites; some will be discontinued and no longer be available.
+Some of the JCE Online content remains as part of ChemEd Xchange; some has moved to other web sites; some has been discontinued and is no longer available.

 The JCE Print section contained the content from the Journal of Chemical Education.
 All Journal of Chemical Education content was migrated to ACS Publications in 2010, where it is found along with other ACS journals.
 The ACS Publications Web Edition platform offers many features for viewing and finding journal content.
 We recommend that you consult the website demonstration for information on the use of the ACS Publications site.